Master's Contemporary Asian Studies

 Contemporary Asian Studies is an innovative programme with a broad, interdisciplinary character and a comparative approach to the study of Asia, as a powerhouse of local and global changes.
-It focuses on all the main regions of Asia, stressing the importance of looking at interconnections both within the vast Asian region and between Asian societies and other parts of the world.
+During the programme you will focus on all the main regions of Asia, stressing the importance of looking at interconnections both within the vast Asian region and between Asian societies and other parts of the world.

 Academic research on Asian societies is becoming increasingly important, in terms of both its theoretical and practical relevance.
 How can we approach, in a rigorous academic manner, the many important issues that dominate today's news, whether they be China's and India's economic transformation, high- and low-skilled migration flows, political and social movements, or the global reach of Asian companies and the spread of Asian popular culture?
 The crucial importance of Asia for advancing and enriching contemporary theories and debates on transnationalism, citizenship, development, economic restructuration, mobility and many other issues is engaged and demonstrated throughout the programme.

 The main objective of the programme is to meet a growing demand for social scientific knowledge and expertise in different areas concerning Asian societies.
 This programme consists of courses that focus on contemporary themes as well as courses on specific regions of Asia.
-The programme also offers students the opportunity to design and conduct an independent field research in Asia, leading to the Master’s thesis.
-Students wishing to conduct research on Asia from the Netherlands can also be accommodated.
+The programme also offers you the opportunity to design and conduct an independent field research in Asia, leading to the Master’s thesis.
+If you wish to conduct research on Asia from the Netherlands, that can also be accommodated.

-Highly motivated students from different disciplinary backgrounds are expected to develop the ability to work independently as well as in a mixed group of Dutch and international students.
-This approach will enable them to enrich the interactive learning process and their cross-cultural communication skills.
+As a highly motivated student with a strong academic background, you are expected to develop the ability to work independently as well as in a mixed group of Dutch and international students.
+This approach will enable you to enrich an interactive learning process and your crosscultural communication skills.

-The programme is designed to ensure that students advance their knowledge on Asian societies, develop analytical competencies, gain experience in conducting practical research in Asia, and learn to communicate their findings and arguments in a clear, measured and convincing manner.
+The programme is designed to ensure that you advance your knowledge on Asian societies, develop analytical competencies, gain experience in conducting practical research in Asia, and learn to communicate your findings and arguments in a clear, measured and convincing manner.

 Focus on research